gopheracademy/gopheracademy-web/content/advent-2017/messaging-framework.md

 consumer_group_id: "id-1"
 ```
 ## Main function - putting it all together
-Here obtain and manages all the other components in this system.
+Obtains and manages all the other components in this system.
 It will include the TCP server that holds an array of TCP clients, and a connection to the Kafka broker for consuming and sending messages to it.
 Here is the full ```main.go``` file:
 ```go
 var tcpServer *lib.TcpServer